-This project is completed but no funds have been reimbursed to the New York City Department of Housing Preservation and Development (HPD) at this time.
-However, HPD is close to having provided LMDC with all requested documentation related to a reimbursement request for \$1,049,495 for work already completed.
-The remaining documentation needed to process this request as well as all additional payment requests and related supporting documentation for those reimbursement requests are expected in the next few months.
+This project is complete but no funds have been reimbursed to the New York City Department of Housing Preservation and Development (HPD) at this time.
+However, HPD is close to providing LMDC with all requested documentation related to a reimbursement request for the full contract value of \$6,000,000 for work already completed.
+The remaining documentation needed to process these request are expected early in the second quarter.